 This study program takes a strong quantitative approach.

 Hence, strong knowledge in mathematics, statistics and economics (macro and micro at an minimum intermediate level) is a strict requirement for this master's and our school is not offering any preperatory courses in these important subjects.

-Applicants must prove an academic degree in economics gained from a university regocnized in Germany and with a GPA from 1,0 - 2,9 according to the German grading system or....
+Applicants must show proof an undergraduate degree obtained in a relevant field (economics, finance) from a university regognized in Germany and with a GPA (German grading scale system) from 1,0 - 2,9.

-the proven undergraduate degree is considered relevant with minimum:
+Furthermore, the provided undergraduate degree is considered relevant with:

 60 ECTS (EU degrees) or 12 modules ( Non EU) in: economics, business administration courses plus